facelessuser/pymdown-extensions/docs/extensions/arithmatex.md

 };
 ```

-Please see the [MathJax](http://www.mathjax.org/) site for more info on using MathJax.
+Please see the [MathJax][mathjax] site for more info on using MathJax.

 ## Examples